 Problems bonding with your baby can have a significant impact on a parent’s self-esteem.
 It can also leave you feeling alone and isolated.

 If that sounds familiar, don’t worry.
-There are several things you can do that will help you ‘fake it till you make it’, and a real connection with your baby will come.
+There are several things you can do to help you build that bond and, in time, a real connection with your baby will come.

 Your health visitor is there to support you, so do talk to them if you’re finding things hard.